YeoJongHan/CTF_WriteUps/NYPInfosec_Dec_2021/Reverse/Lost my "homework" again!/README.md

 # Content
 **This write up is VERY long as it goes in-depth on analysis of the assembly instructions, I deeply apologize.**

+This are the main contents in this write up :)

 - [Analyse and decode virus2.s](#analysing-virus2s)
 - [Analyse and decode virus1.s](#analysing-virus1s)
 - [Reversing](#reversing)